From the good old days at Nortel, when I lived through about 17 separate layoff scares. Number 18 got me, the advice is still solid though

 - Call a lawyer to look at any severance package I was given.
-This makes a big assumption that my company has not simply folded up the tents and disappeared leaving no forwarding address (and I have not been fired for just cause and thus given no severance either).
-You don’t have to do this, but it’s never a bad thing to get legal advice of what your options might be
+This makes a big assumption that my company has not simply folded up the tents and disappeared leaving no forwarding address.
+Also, I have not been fired for just cause and thus given no severance either.
+You don’t have to do this, but it’s never a bad thing to get legal advice.

 - Go home and go straight to the Denial phase of coping.
 I find denial is a lot of fun because you delude yourself into believing you’ll be fine.

 - Take a complete inventory of my spending habits.
 No money will be coming in for a while, better figure out how to make it go out of the house at a much slower velocity.